Magic-League.com Floor Rules Document

 Players are expected to communicate their actions clearly to their opponent throughout the course of a match.
 If a player is unclear about what their opponent is doing during a match, that player's opponent shall take reasonable steps to clarify what they are doing.

-If players have any issues during a match, they shall join #judges4you before attempting to fix any errors themselves.
+If players have any issues during a match, they shall contact a judge before attempting to fix any errors themselves.

 If players lose their connection to their opponent during the match, they shall follow the steps listed in section 4.1 of this document.

 Players are expected to conduct themselves with maturity during their match.
-If they have a disagreement with their opponent that they cannot resolve, both players shall join #judges4you and seek assistance from a judge.
+If they have a disagreement with their opponent that they cannot resolve, both players shall seek assistance from a judge.

 3.5 End of Match Procedure

 If the time in a tournament round expires before a match is completed, the active player first finishes the current turn.
+Then, 5 extra turns are played, starting with the nonactive player.
 Then, for single elimination tournaments, the winner is determined as follows:

 For swiss matches, if the match is incomplete at the end of the tournament round, then the match is a draw.